kezenator/pico-lamp/README.md

 Notes:
 1. You need to set the `PICO_SDK_PATH` environment variable.
-   Things will work better in Visual Studio Code if you change the path in TODO
+   Things will work better in Visual Studio Code if you change the path in TODO....